andrew/ultimate-awesome/README.md

 - [awesome-ripple](https://github.com/vhpoet/awesome-ripple) - A curated list of Ripple resources.
 - [awesome-drones-zh](https://github.com/apachecn/awesome-drones-zh) - 无人机资源汇总.
 - [awesome-devops-br](https://github.com/devops-br/awesome-devops-br) - Lista de recursos (links, livros, Q&A) discutidos no canal do Telegram Devops-BR (
-- [awesome-optimal-transport](https://github.com/kilianFatras/awesome-optimal-transport) - A list of awesome papers and cool resources on optimal transport and its applications in general!
-As you will notice, this list is currently mostly focused on optimal transport for machine learning topics.
 - [Awesome-Low-Level-Vision-Research-Groups](https://github.com/Kobaayyy/Awesome-Low-Level-Vision-Research-Groups) - A Collection of Low Level Vision Research Groups.
 - [Pop_OS-Guide](https://github.com/mikeroyal/Pop_OS-Guide) - Pop!_OS Guide.
 Pop!_OS is an Operating System developed by System76.
 - [awesome-self-supervised-learning-for-tabular-data](https://github.com/wwweiwei/awesome-self-supervised-learning-for-tabular-data) - A collection of research materials on SSL for non-sequential tabular data (SSL4NSTD).